Last updated: July 2, 2026

 5.2 Data Sent to AI Model Providers

-To enable AI agent functionality, user-generated content— including messages, file contents, table data, and related workspace context — is transmitted to third-party AI model providers for processing.
-These providers include:
+To enable AI agent functionality, user-generated content— including messages, file contents, table data, and related workspace context — is transmitted to third-party AI model providers listed on our Subprocessors page.
+The specific provider used may vary depending on the task, model routing configuration, and availability.

 5.3 What AI Providers Do with Your Data